General Data Protection Regulation (GDPR)

 • Staff, Governors and Volunteers to the school have received training in Data Protection and the new GDPR and this will be reviewed annually;

 • We have reviewed our legal purposes for holding and using data.
-Whilst most of the data we use is done so under legal obligation (i.e. under the Education Act 1996 or Keeping Children Safe in Education (DfE, September 2021) and allows us to perform our public task, some data we use is not.
+Whilst most of the data we use is done so under legal obligation (i.e. under the Education Act 1996 or Keeping Children Safe in Education) and allows us to perform our public task, some data we use is not.
 In these cases we will always seek parental consent;

 • We have updated our parental consent form to ensure parents can clearly see what is being requested, and can positively opt in;